huz4f/huz4f/content/Blogs/choice.md

 Looking into my personal life, \
 I cannot say I’ve been a nihilist. \
 I didn’t suffer from clinical anhedonia. \
-But I’ve always hovered somewhere in between **not quite empty, but never quite full.**
+But I’ve always hovered somewhere in between **not quite empty, never quite full.**

 #### It’s the summer of ‘25.
 I just completed my final exams, cleared all my backlogs — goals I set a year ago, \